Incorporated Ministries Policy and Guidelines

 Is a Congregation a Corporation?

-Congregations may decide to set up a separate legal entity, usually a not-for-profit corporation, when programs or projects are such that the liability needs to be contained.
-This is done by applying to the appropriate provincial or federal government body to be granted status as a corporation.
+Congregations may decide to set up a separate legal entity, usually a not-for-profit corporation, when they have programs or projects for which liability needs to be contained.
+Apply to the appropriate provincial or federal government body to be granted status as a corporation.
 The United Church has additional requirements that need to be met for those corporations that want to continue to affiliate themselves with the church and use the name of The United Church of Canada.

 For More Information